AliDeli80/Piano/README.md

 ### JavaScript Logic:

 - Assigns sound files to each key.
-- Detects keypresses and mouse clicks.
+- Detects keypresses.
-- Plays the corresponding sound when a key is pressed or clicked.
+- Plays the corresponding sound when a key is pressed.
 - Adds visual feedback, such as key highlighting and animation, to indicate which key is being played.
 - Uses JavaScript to show key hints on hover, displaying the corresponding keyboard key above each piano key.